no1rookie/fuel_qld/README.md

 1. **Queensland Fuel Price Data (2024)**
    - Source: [Queensland Government Open Data Portal](https://www.data.qld.gov.au/dataset/fuel-price-reporting-2024)
    - I downloaded monthly CSV files from this dataset and saved them as `fuel_prices_OOO_2024.csv`, where "OOO" is a 3-letter abbreviation for each month (e.g., JAN, FEB, etc.).
 The files contain real-time and historical fuel price data, site information, and geographic locations for stations across Queensland.
+   - With the API provided by the Queensland Government, I now fetch real-time fuel prices directly.
+The historical data is a collection of snapshots of the real-time data as it was updated, allowing me to track price changes over time.
+If needed, I can create a time-series database to capture and store real-time data, which would enable me to compare it against historical data and validate trends.

 2. **Crude Oil Prices**
    - Source: [Investing.com Crude Oil Historical Data](https://www.investing.com/commodities/crude-oil-historical-data)